oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at-vienna.md

 - FirstDosesFirst
 - Vaccinations
 - Austria
+- Vienna
-- Vorarlberg
+- Wien
 ---

-The COVID-vaccination program in Austria/Vorarlberg started in Jan 2021 (except a few doses given in Dezember 2020 for PR purposes) and has since steadily increased its pace.
+The COVID-vaccination program in Austria/Vienna started in Jan 2021 (except a few doses given in Dezember 2020 for PR purposes) and has since steadily increased its pace.

 The following figure shows the cumulative number of vaccinations given per age group.

-<div class="vega-chart" id="vacc_real_t_at-vlbg"></div>
+<div class="vega-chart" id="vacc_real_t_at-vienna"></div>

 # Estimated immunity
 Based on the amount of currently vaccinated people and using the real-world efficacy estimate from the NHS (89% with 1 dose, 95% with two doses).